 This is a short run, but don’t let the brief journey fool you into thinking it’s going to be an easy one.
 You’ll have your skills pushed to the limit on this precision run, with large rocky terrain getting in your way if you aren’t staying aware.
 Be careful, though, as the run changes with the weather conditions, so repeat visits might be wildly different.

 You’ll get access to some of the best terrain on the mountain on this run, as it isn’t so high up that the winds sweep up the powder.
 While you’re enjoying this primo terrain at top speeds, watch out for the trees, as they make for some challenging obstacles.

 All This and So Much More

 This is just a small offering of some of the different slopes available to you on Mammoth Mountain.
 There are a ton of different maps and trail listings for you to browse, so don’t be afraid to do some exploring while you’re in the area.

 If you don’t have your own gear, there are plenty of different rental services in Mammoth, too.
 These companies are all glad to help and can give some great recommendations on the right gear for your upcoming ski trip.

 When you’ve got everything planned out, you’ll have a cozy rental to return to every night while you rest up for your next journey.
-Our team is ready and waiting to help match you with the perfect vacation home for your Mammoth ski trip, so get in touch with us now and we’ll get your trip started off right.
+Our team is ready and waiting to help match you with the perfect Mammoth ski in ski out rentals, so get in touch with us now and we’ll get your trip started off right.